Beware of Fake $\nu$s: The Effect of Massive Neutrinos on the Nonlinear Evolution of Cosmic Structure: Massive Neutrino Information

 While we are free to choose any normalization, the reason for this choice is that we seek the option which most closely matches the real and fake cosmologies.
-From Eqn.~(\ref{eqn:delta_m}) it is clear that $\delta_{\Omega m} \sim \delta_{cb}$ on small scales, thus this choice is inspired such that neutrino effects should be negligible on small scales.
+From Eqn.~(\ref{eqn:delta_m}) it is clear that $\delta_{\Omega m} \sim \delta_{cb}$ on small scales, thus this choice is inspired such that neutrino effects should be negligible on small scales (note that in the case of $\delta_{\Omega m}$ linear matching cannot be achieved at large scales, but rather on small scales).

 In Fig.~\ref{fig:r_cc} we plot the real part of the coherence for each of the fields between the real and fake simulations.
 Specifically, when we match $P_X$ at $z=0$, we plot the coherence for the $X$ overdensity field.
 It can firstly be seen that in the case of $X=cb$, the coherence is unity up to $k=1\,h/{\rm Mpc}$ to $\lesssim 0.01\%$.
 This implies that the final phases of the $cb$ field are equivalent regardless of whether massive neutrinos are included in the simulation.
 This is to say that the non-linear evolution of the $cb$ field is identical in both the one-fluid (CDM) and two-fluid (CDM+$\nu$) description.
 Thus there is negligible non-linear information in the $cb$ field that goes beyond the power spectrum within scales of experimental interest.
 On the other hand, the coherence for $\delta_m$ begins to differ from 1 at a lower value of $k$, implying there is non-linear information beyond the power spectrum for the 3d matter field.
 However, one cannot measure the matter field directly, and one instead measures lensing which is related to $\delta_{\Omega m}$, as in Eqn.~(\ref{eqn:delta_Om}).
 In this case the picture is identical to $\delta_{cb}$, with a coherence of 1 up to $k=1\,h/{\rm Mpc}$ to $\lesssim 0.01\%$, implying negligible non-linear information beyond the power spectrum in this field at these scales.